How IHE is run

 Joining the IHE is easy using our new online application processJoin us now

-IHE‘s head office is based in Euston Road, London and oversees the Institute’s activities with a small and experienced staff team on-hand to assist members.
+IHE‘s head office is based in Euston House, London and oversees the Institute’s activities with a small and experienced staff team on-hand to assist members.

 IHE’s Executive Board oversees the Institute‘s management and is comprised of the Presidential team and Portfolio Group leads together with two scrutiny representatives.
 IHE’s Council set the policy agenda for the Institute and take an active role in determining its direction.